bisinho/Enablement-Day-Guides/5 - Day 2 Operations with SAP Automation Pilot/README.md

   - Add **applm-sapcp:RestartCfApp:1** step to restart the application in order for the changes to take effect with alias *restartApp*;
     - Add a conditional execution on whether the app state is STOPPED or the resizing was executed:
     > `$(.setAppResources.executed)`
+    - Set the *rollingRestart* parameter to false, because we have a single instance of our application.

 > [!TIP]
 > Checkpoint 2/4: [Working command](assets/checkpoint_2-workingCommand.json)